 COMMON BRAND NAME(S): Zortress

 USES: Everolimus is used with other medications (such as cyclosporine) to prevent rejection of a kidney transplant.
+Everolimus is also used with other medications (such as tacrolimus) to prevent rejection of a liver transplant.
 This medication belongs to a class of drugs known as immunosuppressants.
 It works by weakening your body's defense system (immune system) to help your body accept the new organ as if it were your own.

 HOW TO USE: Read the Medication Guide provided by your pharmacist before you start taking everolimus and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.

-Take this medication by mouth as directed by your doctor, usually every 12 hours with your cyclosporine dose.
+Take this medication by mouth as directed by your doctor, usually every 12 hours with your cyclosporine dose, beginning immediately after a kidney transplant.
+Everolimus is usually started 30 days after a liver transplant and is usually taken every 12 hours with your tacrolimus dose.
 You may take this medication with or without food, but it is important to choose one way and take this medication the same way with every dose.
 Swallow this medication whole with a glass of water.
 Do not crush, chew, or break the tablets.

 Use this medication regularly to get the most benefit from it.
 To help you remember, take it at the same times each day.